Optimal quantization with branched optimal transport distances: -convergence Gamma-convergence and Zador-type Theorem

 \subsection{Equidistribution results at the macroscopic scale}

-From the $\Gamma$-convergence result and its proof, we obtain convergence of measures (or outer measures) of interest to understand uniformizing features at the macroscopic scale. \begin{proposition} Let $(\mu_N)$ be a sequence of $N$-point optimal quantizers of $\nu$ (i.e. solutions to \labelcref{pb:opt_quantization}). \begin{enumerate}[ (A) ] \item The empirical measures converge as follows:
+To understand uniformizing features at the macroscopic scale, we deduce convergence of measures (or outer measures) of interest from the $\Gamma$-convergence result we have established and its proof. \begin{proposition} Let $(\mu_N)_{N\in \N^*}$ be a sequence of $N$-point optimal quantizers of $\nu$. \begin{enumerate}[ (A) ] \item The empirical measures converge as follows: